 Pyrometer Resolution Requirements

-The spatial resolution requirements we depend on the weld width being investigated.
+The spatial resolution requirements we need will depend on the weld width being investigated.
 The current model has a width of 6.5mm.
 Based on current simulation model dimensions, approximately 2 pixels/mm is necessary to prevent the need to interpolate temperature values between nodal points.
 Ideally, the pyrometer will be able to capture temperature values across the full bead width in order to quantify the temperature distribution in the transverse direction.

+global IR would provide temperature values on the substrate while also giving insight into the boundary conditions at play during a print which may not be captured with thermocouples.

 Optical Camera Requirements

-[1]
+A high-resolution welding camera would be useful to measure the melt pool geometry.
+The geometry measurements can then be used to calibrate the parameters for the Goldak heat source model.
+A setup similar to the one used by Halisch et. al. may prove useful [1].